mmistakes/made-mistakes-jekyll/_posts/2012-09-17-catdrawingguy-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @CatDrawingGuy"
+title: "Remember when he was on Shark Tank?"
 description: "PaperFaces portrait of @CatDrawingGuy drawn with Paper by 53 on an iPad."
 image: paperfaces-CatDrawingGuy-twitter-lg
 thumb: paperfaces-CatDrawingGuy-twitter-150.jpg